joshnishikawa/SchoolDesk/README.txt

 NOTE: All of these Control Change numbers are otherwise 'undefined' in the
       general MIDI specification and should therefore be safe to use.
       However, please be aware that these numbers cannot be changed.

-A pad can be set as an expression controller by following these steps:

-1. While in Program Mode, press and HOLD the Edit button on the right side of the controller.
-(The orange LED will continue to blink.)

-2. While holding this button, tap the pad(s) you want to make an expression controller.
-The pad(s) will no longer trigger sounds and turning the knob will have no effect.*

-3. When you release the Edit button, the controller will remain in "Program Mode" and you will still be able to edit the sounds for other pads until the Edit button is pressed and released.

-4. When you have finished choosing your sounds.
-Press the Edit button once again.
-The sounds you selected will be saved to internal memory and will be available the next time you plug in School Desk (unltil you change them).

-*NOTE: Follow the same procedure when you want the pad to trigger sounds again.
-        The most recently used sound will be restored.